thestray/tw-portfolio/ProjectZSetup.md

 ---
 ###Install Nuance debug utility
-Install the Nuance debug utility so you can access the S-Voice development settings.
+Install the Nuance debug utility so you can access the Project Z development settings.

 1. Download the latest version of the [Nuance Debug Utility](#)
 2. Connect you phone to the device with a device USB cable.